AntiPwr/AntiPwr.github.io/root/wiki/Hypri.md

 <div class="feathermark">
     <p class="feathermark-attribution">Corvi's Feathermark</p>
-    <p>Oh, they'll tell you the spire rose from the earth in some grand, divine spectacle—the birth pangs of creation, a miracle of geological whimsy!
-Such delightful propaganda!
-The stone speaks different truths to those who know how to listen.</p>
-    <p>This isn't a natural formation at all, but the calcified remains of something that once stretched between worlds.
-Look closely at the striations in the rock face next time you visit—they don't follow geological patterns; they pulse with directionality, like massive fossilized arteries.
-The Dwellers know this truth in their bones, which is precisely why they worship and fear the spire in equal measure.</p>
-    <p>And that crack in the Splint?
-Not a crack at all, but a mouth slowly working its way open again after millennia.
-The guards aren't protecting something; they're containing it.
-What's more, the "atmospheric retention" they claim as a miraculous property is simply the creature breathing—holding air in its enormous lungs as it slumbers, dreaming of the day it will exhale and send us all tumbling into the abyss.</p>

 </div>

 ### The Splint and Ankelore

-At the heart of Hypri's mysteries lies the Splint, a dramatic crack that runs from near the summit to approximately halfway down Venspir's shaft.
+At the heart of Hypri's mysteries lies the Splint, a dramatic crack that runs from near the summit to approximately halfway down Vespir's shaft.
 Within this fissure lies what the Hypri Highcourt calls "Ankelore"—a [[Hollow Resource]] created through the death-process of the [[Natura]] [[Kingdom]].
 This rare ore is responsible for generating the unusual gravitational fields that make Hypri's architecture, transportation systems, and atmospheric retention possible.

 Ankelore is encased in a brittle mantle of pale stone known as Gravemarrow—a semi-permeable mineral that absorbs [[Anim]] (belief energy) and prevents its escape.
 What makes Ankelore unique among resources is that its gravitational effect cannot be predicted by mass alone; instead, the force it exerts depends on how much Anim it has absorbed, making it the only known material whose gravitational field is partially defined by conviction.